Elias Khoury: Involvement in the Lebanese civil war

+Personal life and death

+Khoury and his wife, Najla, had two children.
+After a period of declining health, he died at a hospital in Beirut on 15 September 2024, at the age of 76.

 Career

 Literary career

 Khoury published his first novel in 1975, On the Relations of the Circle (Arabic: عن علاقات الدائرة).
 It was followed in 1977 by The Little Mountain (Arabic: الجبل الصغير), set during the Lebanese Civil War, a conflict that Khoury initially thought would be a catalyst for progressive change.
-Other works include The Journey of Little Gandhi, about a rural immigrant to Beirut who lives through the events of the civil war; and Gate of the Sun (2000), an epic re-telling of the life of Palestinian refugees in Lebanon since the 1948 Palestinian exodus.
+Other works by him include The Journey of Little Gandhi, about a rural immigrant to Beirut who lives through the events of the civil war; and Gate of the Sun (2000), an epic re-telling of the life of Palestinian refugees in Lebanon since the 1948 Palestinian expulsion and flight.
 The book, which addresses the ideas of memory, truth, and storytelling, was adapted as a film of the same name by Egyptian director Yousry Nasrallah (2002).

 In an interview by the Israeli newspaper Yediot Aharonot, after the publication of the Hebrew translation of Gate of the Sun, Khoury remarked:"When I was working on this book, I discovered that the "other" is the mirror of the I. And given that I am writing about half a century of Palestinian experience, it is impossible to read this experience otherwise than in the mirror of the Israeli "other."
 Therefore, when I was writing this novel, I put a lot of effort into trying to take apart not only the Palestinian stereotype but also the Israeli stereotype as it appears in Arab literature and especially in the Palestinian literature of Ghassan Kanafani, for example, or even of Emil Habibi.
 The Israeli is not only the policeman or the occupier, he is the "other," who also has a human experience, and we need to read this experience.
 Our reading of their experience is a mirror to our reading of the Palestinian experience."

-Khoury's novel Yalo (2002, translated into English in 2008 by American Peter Theroux) depicted a former militiaman accused of crimes during Lebanon's civil war.
+Khoury's novel Yalo (2002, translated into English in 2008 by the American translator Peter Theroux) depicted a former militiaman accused of crimes during Lebanon's civil war.
 He described the use of torture in the Lebanese judicial system.
-The title refers to the name of a Palestinian Arab village that was annexed by Israel during the 1967 and later destroyed.
+The title refers to the name of a Palestinian Arab village that was annexed by Israel during the 1967 war and later destroyed.
 All the inhabitants were expelled and most went to Jordan.
 Kirkus Reviews described the book as a "deceptively intricate" story and an "unsparing portrayal of a man without a country, a history or even an identity."